comet-toolkit/comet_website/content/examples/_index.md

 In this section, we provide links to jupyter notebooks with examples on how to use the CoMet toolkit.
 Each of these notebooks is hosted on Google Colab.

-First, there are some examples for using punpy as a standalone package.
+**punpy as a standalone package**

 Some general use cases can be found [here](https://colab.research.google.com/github/comet-toolkit/punpy/blob/master/training/punpy_standalone_example.ipynb).
 Next, we also show some [validation examples](https://colab.research.google.com/github/comet-toolkit/punpy/blob/master/training/NIST_example.ipynb), where the punpy results are compared against the NIST uncertainty machine.

+** digital effects tables**

-Next, a jupyter notebook is provided for [using obsarray](https://colab.research.google.com/github/comet-toolkit/punpy/blob/master/training/obsarray_example.ipynb).
+Next, a jupyter notebook is provided for [defining a digital effects tables](https://colab.research.google.com/github/comet-toolkit/punpy/blob/master/training/defining_digital_effects_table.ipynb) and [using obsarray](https://colab.research.google.com/github/comet-toolkit/punpy/blob/master/training/obsarray_example.ipynb).

 Finally, we also provide an [example of using punpy with digital effects tables created with obsarray](https://colab.research.google.com/github/comet-toolkit/punpy/blob/master/training/digital_effects_table_example.ipynb).